 Scholarships and foundations offer a good possibility for at least partial financing of your studies.
 To obtain funding, you do not always need a transcript with top grades.
 There are scholarships and foundations that will also support you for your competencies, such as in journalism, or in another area, such as having extensive international experience.

-The adjacent box contains some links that will help you with general information about scholarships and foundations.
-The sites will also let you research which stipend you have the best chance of obtaining.
+The adjacent box contains some links that will help you with general information about regional and national scholarships and foundations.
 The following is a detailed of potential sources of support and currently designated contacts for each.

 Avicenna Academic Scholarships [de]